ShubhangiSakunde/Assignment-3/README.md

 3. **Mitigate Threats**:
    - Provide mitigation strategies for each threat.
    - Generate and review a report in the tool, then upload it to GitHub.
+4. **Threat Model Report Download Guidance**:
+   - Navigate to the file titled `web app threat model.htm in the Assignment 3 repository.
+   - Click to download the file, then open it in your browser to view the threat model report.

 ### Future Improvements
 Potential enhancements to this project include: